hmrc/iht/README.md

 | Request Clearance | /inheritance-tax/individuals/[NINO]/cases/[IHTref]/clearance | POST | YES | YES |
 | Get Probate Details | /inheritance-tax/individuals/[NINO]/cases/[IHTref]/returns/[returnId]/probate | GET |	NO |	YES |

+## How to run

+You will need to clone the project first then navigate to the main folder and run the following sbt command ```sbt "run 9071"```.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").